 3. Repeat purchases

-Jeff bought climbing shoes in your online store app recently.
+Jeff has recently bought climbing shoes in your e-commerce app.
 He received his order and still visits the website from time to time.

 Additional tags you can give Jeff at this point: